-Top to bottom, north to south, inside to out — there’s no right or wrong way to clean your whole house.
-But it’s a lot more manageable once you break it down.
+Thinking about tackling your spring house cleaning can seem overwhelming at first.
+We’ve broken down the basics into room cleaning checklists that can be easily managed.
 Some homeowners like to ease into spring by knocking out the smallest rooms first.
 Others take a deep dive into their deep clean and start with the dirtiest spots.
-Either way, this checklist will help you start spring with a clean slate, just as Mother Nature intended.
+Either way, this spring cleaning list will help you start spring with a clean slate.

 - Clear out and wash cabinets, drawers, and pantry shelves.

 - Sanitize the sink, drain and handles on cabinets and appliances.

 - Pull out your fridge and oven (if possible) to clean underneath and behind them.

 - Throw out any fridge or pantry items past their freshness and drop peels of overripe fruit into your garbage disposal for a clean, citrus scent.

 - Clean and dust any windows you have in your kitchen, especially above the sink.

 - Clean and disinfect the sink, faucet, countertops and toilet.